cocos/cocos-docs/en/components/videoplayer.md

 | CLICKED        | Video is clicked by the user. |
 | READY_TO_PLAY  | Video is ready to play.       |

-Note: On iOS platform, due to the platform limitations, the CLICKED event can't be fired when VideoPlayer is in fullscreen mode.
+**Note**: On iOS platform, due to the platform limitations, the CLICKED event can't be fired when VideoPlayer is in fullscreen mode.
 If you want to let the Video played in fullscreen and also fire the CLICKED event properly, you should use a Widget component to hack the VideoPlayer's size.

-For more information, please refer to the Example-cases samples bundled with Creator.
+For more information, please refer to the [VideoPlayer Events](../../../api/en/classes/VideoPlayer.html#events) or [09_videoplayer](https://github.com/cocos-creator/example-cases/tree/next/assets/cases/02_ui/09_videoplayer) of the example-cases samples bundled with Creator.

 ## Detailed Explanation

-Currently this component is only available on Web(Both PC and Mobile), iOS and Android.
+Currently this component is only available on Web (Both PC and Mobile), iOS and Android (Not supported in the v2.0.0~2.0.6).
 You can't use it on Mac or Windows which means if you preview VideoPlayer on these platforms, there is nothing to show.

 The supported video types are determined by the supported OS, in order to make it works across all the supported platforms, we suggest to use mp4 format.